 This training has both a live webinar portion and a non-contact online portion.
 Please refer to the CE details for more information.
 See CE details tab for more info.

 This class will explore and demonstrate how to bring cognitive behavioral concepts and techniques into play therapy with clients of all ages.
 Cognitive Behavioral Play Therapy is generally viewed as a directive play therapy approach for older children, utilizing specific interventions to lead clients into learning more adaptive thoughts and behaviors.
 However, in this class students will learn how to utilize CBPT as a framework for both directive and NON-directive play therapy approaches with clients of all ages.
 Bringing CBPT to younger children necessitates being able to utilize non-directive CBPT, and the concepts and skills for doing this will be taught and demonstrated.

-We will utilize Playmore & Prosper’s group room for class lecture & discussion, while participants will be invited into experiential teachings in one of two play therapy rooms
+We will utilize Zoom as the live webinar video facilitator for class lecture & discussion, and participants will be invited into experiential teachings through Zoom as well.

 Our education will be focused on empowering clinicians to learn the power of play and how it can be used to invite people of all ages into personal growth experiences.
 Utilizing research and information from leading theorists, we will build a strong foundation of play therapy concepts, fundamentals, and skills.